folkertdev/reversible-debugger/report.md

 The practical running example in this paper will be implementing this debugger for the MicroOz language.
 MicroOz is a small language for expressing parallel computation.
 It uses a stack for its instructions.
-Its instruction set can be captured in the following data type.
+Its instruction set is expressed as the following data type.

 ```haskell
 data Program